gscontras/probLang/chapters/02-pragmatics.md

 ~~~~

 With this knowledge about the communication scenario---crucially, the availability of the "all" alternative utterance---a pragmatic listener is able to infer from the "some" utterance that a state in which the speaker would not have used the "all" utterance is more likely than one in which she would.
-We can verify this with the following complete code of a vanilla RSA model for scalar implicatures.
-(Technical note: Below, `cache` is used to save the results of the various Bayesian inferences being performed.
-This is used for computational efficiency when dealing with nested inferences.)
+The following code---a complete vanilla RSA model for scalar implicatures---implements the pragmatic listener.
+(Technical note: Below, `cache` is used to save the results of the various Bayesian inferences being performed, which increases computational efficiency when dealing with nested inferences.)

 ~~~~
 // possible states of the world